MichaelOmoniyi/alx-higher_level_programming/0x0A-python-inheritance/README.md

 10-square.py - Write a class Square that inherits from Rectangle (9-rectangle.py).

 11-square.py - Write a class Square that inherits from Rectangle (9-rectangle.py). (task based on 10-square.py).

+100-my_int.py - Write a class MyInt that inherits from int.

+101-add_attribute.py - Write a function that adds a new attribute to an object if it’s possible.